haimengsong/windz/README.md

    * Choose a device to send files
    * Disconnect a device
 3. File Transfer
-   * Explore file system
+   * Explore the File System
    * Display the real-time progress of sending or receiving files
    * Pause, resume or cancel the file transfer process
 4. File Management
    * Display information about files in detail